-$^{^{13}}$ In accordance with previous rules, during the academic year 2018/2019, two retakes are offered on courses in year 2.
+$^{13}$ In accordance with previous rules, during the academic year 2018/2019, two retakes are offered on courses in year 2.

-14 Examples of exceptional grounds are hospital stays, parental leave or an illness which prevents the student over a long period from completing the studies.
+&lt;sup>14 Examples of exceptional grounds are hospital stays, parental leave or an illness which prevents the student over a long period from completing the studies.
 Employment, appointments and the like are not considered exceptional grounds.
 Exceptional grounds must always be supported by documentary evidence.

-Education Office/Student Exchange to take any measures necessary to ensure examinations can be held.
+Exchange students from foreign universities where SSE has organized student exchanges, who have pursued studies at SSE, are entitled to take any remaining SSE examinations after they return to their home institution.
+The course administrator/examiner works in collaboration with the Education Office/Student Exchange to take any measures necessary to ensure examinations can be held.
 For instance, there must be an exam invigilator who can guarantee that the conditions set for examination have been met.